Get support by email

 The purpose of our services is to give women, children and their supporters the confidential help and information they need.
 Our main aim is to keep women and children safe.

-What kind of advice is given via email?
+What kind of support is given via email?

 The email service can offer general information on domestic abuse, and support workers will respond according to a person’s needs.
 They may for example:

-- Refer callers to the online Survivors Handbook, or to our Live Chat service.
+• Give information on the Survivors Handbook, or our Live Chat service.

-- Offer emotional support and (if appropriate) refer to counselling and other services
+• Offer emotional support and (if appropriate) give information on counselling and other services

 In addition to offering confidential support and information, the support workers are a source of practical help and information about housing rights and entitlements, information on getting injunctions, or reassurance about calling the police.

-I have already called once, can I call again?
+I have already emailed once, can I call again?

 Fully trained and experienced female support workers.